JuliaScheel/Templates-iPlacenta/omics school cork.md

 | 15:30 - 15:45 | Coffee Break  |  |
 | 15:45 - 17:00 | Standards of network visualization and hands on  | Tom |

+Memo to myself: let's at least add little quizzes in between - the topic is too abstract to simply talk about it for a couple of hours.
+If possible - let's finish on SBI projects - show them how broad and interdisciplinary our topics are.

 ## Evening event

 Amazing evening event in or around Cork